Use forwarders to get data in

-Forwarders are lightweight Splunk instances, whose main purpose is to consume data and forward it on to Splunk indexers for further processing.
-They require minimal resources and have little impact on performance, so they can usually reside on the machines where the data originates.
+Splunk forwarders consume data and send it to an indexer.
+Forwarders require minimal resources and have little impact on performance, so they can usually reside on the machines where the data originates.

-For example, say you have a number of Apache servers generating data that you want to search centrally.
-You can install a Splunk Enterprise indexer on its own Linux machine and then set up forwarders on the Apache machines.
-The forwarders can take the Apache data and send it on to the Splunk indexer, which then consolidates and indexes it and makes it available for searching.
-Because of their light footprint, the forwarders won't affect the performance of the Apache servers.
+For example, if you have a number of Apache Web servers that generate data that you want to search centrally, you can set up forwarders on the Apache hosts.
+The forwarders take the Apache data and send it to your Splunk deployment for indexing, which consolidates, stores, and makes the data available for searching.
+Because of their reduced resource footprint, forwarders have minimal performance impact on the Apache servers.

 Similarly, you can install forwarders on your employees' Windows desktops.
-These can send logs and other data to a central Splunk instance, where you can view the data as a whole to track malware or other issues.
+These can send logs and other data to your Splunk deployment, where you can view the data as a whole to track malware or other issues.
+The Splunk App for Windows Infrastructure relies on this kind of deployment.

 What forwarders do

-You can use forwarders to get data from remote machines.
-They represent a much more robust solution than raw network feeds, with their capabilities for:
+Forwarders get data from remote machines.
+They represent a more robust solution than raw network feeds, with their capabilities for the following actions:

 - Tagging of metadata (source, sourcetype, and host)